gauravarya77/DNA-hinge-simulations/Init_Hinges/ini_demo/README.md

 ```bash
 bash ini.sh
 ```
-Note that this process may take upto 24 hours.
+Note that this process may take up to 24 hours.

 Simulation files for each run will be created in seperate folders.